chaotic-aur/packages/README.md

 ### Adding packages

-Adding packages is as easy as creating a new folder named after the `pkgname` of the package.
+Adding packages is as easy as creating a new folder named after the `$pkgbase` of the package.
 Put the PKGBUILD and all other required files in here.
+Adding AUR packages is therefore as simple as cloning its repo and removing the `.git` folder.
+CI relies on `.SRCINFO` files to parse most information, therefore it is important to have them in place and up-to-date in case of self-managed packages.
-Finally, add a `.CI` folder containing the basic config (`CI_PKGBUILD_SOURCE` is required), commit any changes, and push the changes back to the main branch.
+Finally, add a `.CI` folder containing the basic config (`CI_PKGBUILD_SOURCE` is required in case its an external package, self-managed PKBUILDs don't need it), commit any changes, and push the changes back to the main branch.
 Please follow the [conventional commit convention](https://www.conventionalcommits.org/en/v1.0.0/) while doing so ([cz-cli](https://github.com/commitizen/cz-cli) can help with that!).
+This means commits like:

+- `feat($pkgname): init`
+- `fix($pkgname): fix xyz`
+- `chore($pkgname): update PKGBUILD`
+- `ci(config): update`

+This not only helps with having a uniform commit history, it also allows automatic changelog generation.

 ### Removing packages

 This can be done by removing the folder containing a package's PKGBUILD.
 A cleanup job will then automatically remove any obsolete package via the `on-commit` pipeline run.
+This will also consider any split packages that a package might produce.
+Renaming folders does also count as removing packages.

 ### On-commit pipeline

 Whenever pushing a new commit, the following actions will be carried out by the CI pipeline:

 - Checking when the last `scheduled` tag was created.
 This is used to determine which packages need to be scheduled.
-- It parses each commit for a `[deploy $pkgname]` string, only accepting valid values derived from the existing PKGBUILD folders. `[deploy all]` is a valid parameter as well.
+- It parses each commit for a `[deploy $foldername]` string, only accepting valid values derived from the existing PKGBUILD folders. `[deploy all]` is a valid parameter as well.
 Misspelling `$pkgname` is a fatal error here.
 Any issues must be fixed and force-pushed.
 - Then, the changed files are parsed.
 This also includes removed packages.
 Any changed relevant field will cause a package deployment of the corresponding package.
 - The final action is to build the schedule parameters (handing it over to the scheduled job via artifacts) and remove all obsolete packages in case an earlier step is detected.
 - In case all of these actions succeed, the `scheduled` tag gets updated so we can refer to it on a later pipeline run.

 ### On-schedule pipeline

+#### Half-hourly

-Every half an hour (or whatever the scheduled time is set to), the on-schedule pipeline will carry out a few tasks:
+Every half an hour, the on-schedule pipeline will carry out a few tasks:

 - Updating the CI template from the template repository (in case this is enabled via `.ci/config`)
 - Check if the scheduled tag does not exist or scheduled does not point to HEAD (in this case abort mission!)